 The edge of the coin goes around the outside.
 The rim is the border around each side of the coin.
 It is raised, which protects the design and allows coins to stack on top of each other.

-The edge can be plain, reeded, or lettered.
+The edge can be plain, reeded, lettered, or decorated.
 Run your finger around the outside of your coin.
 Does the edge feel smooth or rough?
 Pennies and nickels have plain edges, which are smooth.
 Dimes and quarters are reeded with little lines all around the edge.
 Some collectible coins even have words around the edge, called a lettered edge.